Judy Widger, MD

 Board Certified in Family Medicine

-Judy Widger, M.D., is proud to be working with Healdsburg District Hospital, providing both inpatient and outpatient care.
+Judy Widger, M.D., is proud to be working with Healdsburg District Hospital as the Medical Director of the Subacute department.
 She is a board certified family medicine physician with 22 years of clinical experience in superior primary and acute care to broad based populations.
 She enjoys providing a full spectrum of primary care: from newborns to the very elderly.
 She is also fluent in English and Spanish.

 Dr. Widger has lived in Sonoma County since the age of 9.
 She was an emancipated minor and worked many jobs to support herself.
 These experiences have helped shape her into a caring and socially aware medical provider.